 Ben and Cathy Ballone bought the Old Game Farm after it closed, and now welcome guests on arranged visits to tour abandoned pens, kiosks, offices, and animal areas once known by monikers such as Giraffe House, Big Cat area, and the African exhibit—an area still hemmed by empty moats.
-Two canvas tents tucked into surrounding forests offer a unique Catskills camping experience within the vacant zoo, while photographer Matthew Christopher hosts a workshop on the grounds each year.
+Four campsites and the Long Neck Inn that lay tucked into surrounding forests offer a unique Catskills lodging experience within the vacant zoo, while photographer Matthew Christopher hosts a workshop on the grounds each year.
 Have a "haunting" experience in a key piece of Catskills history at the Old Game Farm.

 Now known as the Captain's Inn Point Lookout, the Point Lookout Inn has a rich history that is much darker than its modern and cheery appearance.
 It is believed that many years ago a couple checked in to room 12 of Point Lookout, and only one person left.
 It is recorded that the man who checked into the hotel that fateful night murdered the woman he was with in that very room.
 In the years that followed, many guests noticed strange things happening in room 12, such as flickering lights, foul odors, and voices.
 Still wondering about the validity of the tale?
 A team of paranormal investigators visited Room 12 and brought with them two cadaver dogs.
 They went right to the corner of the haunted hotel room where the murder was thought to have happened and reacted as they would to indicate death.